NoeCampos22/DeskURLs/README.md

 <br />

 ### Important Notes
-1. In both options, For the deskfile to have an icon, it must be downloaded (as .png or .svg) and copied to the /usr/share/icons directory with the exact same name as the Deskfile Name and without extension.
+1. In both options, for the deskfile to have an icon, it must be downloaded (as .png or .svg) and copied to the /usr/share/icons directory with the exact same name as the Deskfile Name and without extension.
     ```sh
     sudo cp Deskfile_Name.png /usr/share/icons/Deskfile_Name
     ```